 Company president Charles Roebling designed the new village, which is organized on a modified grid pattern and intersected by two parkways.
 One of these, Main Street, led to the gatehouse of the new Kinkora Works.
 Roebling was designed as a self-contained community and was owned by the company.
-The new town had a full range of commercial buildings, a school, health care facilities, library, and hotels.
-The company also built an assembly hall, park, athletic fields and recreational center, among other amenities.
+The new town had a full range of commercial buildings, a school, health care facilities, a library, and hotels.
+The company also built an assembly hall, park, athletic fields, and recreational center, among other amenities.
 The size and arrangement of the well-constructed brick residences with slate roofs reflected the employee hierarchy.
-“Foreign laborers” lived in blocks of two story four-room row houses near the plant.
+“Foreign laborers” lived in blocks of two-story four-room row houses near the plant.
 For skilled workers, the company built comfortable two-story detached cottages.
 Supervisors and managers lived in eleven-room detached houses overlooking the park and the river.
 There were also three hotels to house single employees.
 By 1921, the company had built 767 homes here for a population of some 4,000 and invested more than $1.5 million dollars in the town.
 The number of employees continued to grow; by the late 1920s less than half of the Kinkora employees lived in Roebling and there was a waiting list for accommodations in the village.

 The Roebling Company operated within a competitive industry and its new factory town was designed to attract and retain a skilled workforce and avoid labor disputes.
 The company offered attractive wages and affordable rents.
-It provided water, sewage, electricity and regular maintenance at no charge.
-Roebling drew its work force for the Kinkora Works from many countries, but the majority came from central and Eastern Europe.
+It provided water, sewage, electricity, and regular maintenance at no charge.
+Roebling drew its workforce for the Kinkora Works from many countries, but the majority came from central and Eastern Europe.